Zywave/booster/src/_areas/design-system/visuals/iconography.md

 ## Navigation icons

 Navigation icons provide our users with an easily recognizable visual for parent-level items within the Sidenav or Topbar.
-Combined with their text labels, they will speed up recognition and processing of the link text.
+Combined with their text labels, they will speed up the recognition and processing of the link text.

 <!--StartFragment-->